r2stanton/r2stanton.github.io/_pages/blog_posts/pairs-trading.md

 When learning about statistical arbitrage, one is often presented with an example of a pair which is cointegrated, and one which is not.
 In reality one will find that truly cointegrated pairs are rare.
 What then is a straightforward strategy for finding pairs which are cointegrated?
-This is a bit of a tedious process, and it's the thing that initially caused me to develop my Starbie package.
+This is a bit of a tedious process, and it's the thing that initially caused me to develop my starbie package.

 ![Starbie Package](/images/starbie.png){: width="50%"}